Alabama Sports Betting in 2023

 Mobile betting

-There are no immediate plans for mobile or online Alabama sports betting.
+There are no immediate plans for Alabama to introduce mobile or online sports betting sites.
 If the most recent bill is reintroduced and passed, the Alabama Gaming Commission would regulate in-person and mobile betting for the state.

 Remote registration

 If mobile sports betting comes to Alabama, expect remote registration to follow.
-Bettors will be able to register, make deposits, and place wagers with Alabama sportsbooks from anywhere in the state.
+Bettors will be able to register, make deposits, and place wagers with Alabama sportsbooks from anywhere in the state on their mobile device.

 Within state borders

 If approved, Alabama online sports betting will only be legal within state lines.
-Wagers with Alabama sportsbooks won't be allowed from other states.
+Wagers with Alabama's legal sportsbooks won't be allowed from other states.

 Retail sportsbooks

-Alabama does not have legal retail sportsbooks.
+There are no legal options for retail sportsbooks in Alabama.
 Wind Creek Atmore, Wind Creek Montgomery, and Wind Creek Wetumpka could open a sportsbook when sports betting becomes legal.
 One of the existing inactive race tracks could also offer live sports betting.

 Taxable winnings